bdadam/bdadam.com/content/blog/generating-sound-effects-with-client-side-javascript.md

   A few years ago I came across a simple library with which we can easily generate 8-bit sound effects for JavaScript games and apps.
   This library is very handy for hackathons or weekend coding sessions.

-deprecation: Please not that the API of the library changed since publishing this article.
+deprecation: Please note that the API of the library changed since publishing this article.
 For the up to date docs please visit [jsfx](https://github.com/egonelbre/jsfx) on GitHub.
 needsupdate: true
 ---